 We love nothing more than a good games night in this house and often try out new board games on the weekends but since lockdown I have been trying to incorporate a few more educational based games to help instil a bit of learning along side the fun for the kids.
-This week we tried out Through Others’ Eyes by Brainstorm Toys.
+This week we tried out Through Others’ Eyes by Brainstorm Toys and below you can read our full review.

-Through Others’ Eyes is aimed at children over 6, although personally I think children from the age of 4 could easily use it, enjoy it and learn from it.
-It is a very simplistic idea and when I first opened it I was a little underwhelmed and thought it would be a very quick 10 minute activity that my 7 would enjoy and that my 10 year old would roll his eyes at.
+I found that although the game is aimed at those aged 6 and over it could easily be enjoyed by those younger too.
+It is a very simplistic game, so much so that when I first opened it I was a little underwhelmed and thought it would be a very quick 10 minute activity that my 7 would enjoy and that my 10 year old would roll his eyes at.
 In actual fact we spent just over an hour playing Through Others’ Eyes and both boys enjoyed it equally.

 The concept, like I said, is simple but effective.
 The box contains a pair of plastic glasses and a selection of different lenses that can be added to the glasses, using up to 3 at a time.
 There is also a booklet that comes with it that tells you which lenses to put in the frames to imitate the vision of certain animals.